-Tóch | Dig
+Tóch | Dig (2024-present)

 ‘Tóch I Dig’ is a phased intergenerational community engagement project, initiated by three artists Pamela de Brí, Shane Hynan and Sheena Malone who are interested in working with communities of place and interest connected to bogs in north Kildare.
 Connected by a shared interest in community and socially engaged art, the artists’ personal practices relate differently to rural Ireland, tradition and folklore.
 All three artists are based in communities with strong connections to bogs and turfcutting.